happyworm/smartReadFile/README.md

 # smartReadFile

-For reading media file through a PHP controller
+For reading media files through a PHP controller, while accepting **range** rquests.

+This satisfies the requirements for HTML5 media requests in <audio> and <video> elements.

 ## Code example: